almeidx/lurkr-website/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report incorrect or unexpected behavior of the website.
+about: Report incorrect or unexpected behavior of one of the websites.
 title: ''
 labels: 'type: bug'
-assignees: almeidx
 ---

 **Describe the bug**